GPS software not working well with built-in receiver

-For best compatibility with such older GPS apps, we highly recommend using the legacy version 2.30 of both the U-Blox Location Sensor driver and VCP (Virtual COM Port) driver.
+For best compatibility with such older GPS apps, we recommend either rolling back to the legacy version 2.30 of both the U-Blox Location Sensor driver and VCP (Virtual COM Port) driver, or just remove the custom u-Blox drivers altogether to instead use the generic Microsoft VCP (Virtual COM Port, or USB-to-Serial) driver.
 See the following web page for files and instructions.

 These drivers can be viewed in Device Manager under Sensors as well as under Ports (COM & LPT) respectively.
 You may be able to Roll Back each driver.
 If this option is not available, then you may need to locate and use an installer for the older drivers, perhaps uninstalling the newer drivers first.
 If the operating system automatically updates to a newer driver after installing the older driver, you may then need to Roll Back each driver (which should prevent further automatic updates of these drivers).
 You should probably perform a Restart to make sure the older drivers are truly loaded.